avantec-iot/avantec-thingsboard/docs/device/ta652fc-w/ta652fc-w-specification.rst

 Clock setting
 -------------

-**Nomally the clock is automatically set once wifi is connected and synchronize for each day.
-So manual set is not ncecssary when it is online.**
+**Normally the clock is automatically set once Wi-Fi is connected and synchronize for each day.
+So manual set is not necessary when it is online.**

 * Press |icon_clock| to start the setting
 * Press |icon_up| / |icon_down| to change the day of week